 If you like crowded places, then you will probably enjoy the the Central San Pedro Southeast neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.1% of neighborhoods in the U.S., with 20,823 people per square mile living here.
 Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
 To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
 And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Central San Pedro Southeast neighborhood is one of the most walkable neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Central San Pedro Southeast neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Central San Pedro Southeast neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 34.6% of the households here have four, five, or more cars.
-That is more cars per household than in 95.9% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 34.0% of the households here have four, five, or more cars.
+That is more cars per household than in 95.6% of the neighborhoods in the nation.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the Central San Pedro Southeast neighborhood in Los Angeles are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 66.9% of U.S. neighborhoods.
-With 35.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 86.3% of U.S. neighborhoods.
+The neighbors in the Central San Pedro Southeast neighborhood in Los Angeles are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 49.1% of the neighborhoods in America.
+With 35.3% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 86.2% of U.S. neighborhoods.

-Here most residents (82.4%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (8.5%) .
+Here most residents (75.9%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (12.6%) and 5.2% of residents also ride the bus for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.